-- Removing additional land from agricultural production (this would only form a small part of the mitigation package, due to relatively little phosphorus being contributed from agricultural practices (e.g. 0.27 kg / TP / yr-1 from mixed-used land) - Improving phosphate removal efficiency to a standard of 0.25 mg/l at WwTWs serving housing allocated in Abergavenny and Monmouth; this approach has significant potential as a mitigation measure, but will need to be secured through a formal agreement with the water company and is likely to cost in excess of £1 million

-- Utilising constructed wetlands / reedbeds as tertiary treatment systems downstream of WwTWs; this approach has limitations in that phosphate removal efficiency of these systems is relatively low (approx. 2 mg/l), but they could form part of the mitigation package - Creating offsite wetlands to offset the phosphorus that would enter the SACs from treated sewage effluent or agriculture elsewhere (i.e. not treating the actual effluent produced by the Monmouthshire RLDP); however this would require a large area of suitable land and take a long time (the time for the wetland to be designed and to mature) before actual phosphorus removal is provided.
+- Removing additional land from agricultural production (this would only form a small part of the mitigation package, due to relatively little phosphorus being contributed from agricultural practices (e.g. 0.27 kg / TP / yr-1 from mixed-used land) - Improving phosphorus removal efficiency to a standard of 0.25 mg/l at WwTWs serving housing allocated in Abergavenny and Monmouth; this approach has significant potential as a mitigation measure, but will need to be secured through a formal agreement with the water company and is likely to cost in excess of £1 million - Utilising constructed wetlands / reedbeds as tertiary treatment systems downstream of WwTWs; this approach has limitations in that phosphate removal efficiency of these systems is relatively low (approx. 2 mg/l), but they could form part of the mitigation package - Creating offsite wetlands to offset the phosphorus that would enter the SACs from treated sewage effluent or agriculture elsewhere (i.e. not treating the actual effluent produced by the Monmouthshire RLDP).
+This is typically the short to medium term solution that has been adopted in English local authorities where phosphorus neutrality is required (e.g. Somerset and Kent) and it has enabled consents for housing development to continue to be granted.

-AECOM considers that none of the above interventions would provide sufficient mitigation on their own to ensure phosphate neutrality of the RLDP.
-The mitigation package will likely encompass several measures and require collaboration of various stakeholders, including Monmouthshire County Council, Natural Resources Wales, Natural England, Welsh Water and other statutory bodies / regulators.
+The long-term mitigation package will likely encompass several measures and require collaboration of various stakeholders, including Monmouthshire County Council, Natural Resources Wales, Natural England, Welsh Water and other statutory bodies / regulators.
 It is recommended that the Council explores potential solutions alongside further steps towards developing its Deposit Plan.
 The site allocations will need to be confirmed to allow for mitigation solutions to be assessed and taken forward.
 AECOM recommends that a mitigation package covering the first 4 years of RLDP development should be identified, in line with the obligatory 4-yearly review process.
 Solutions to water quality issues will need to be catchment-based and require a trans-boundary effort by Local Planning Authorities.
-A complete Appropriate Assessment of the nutrient neutrality issue will be provided in the Deposit Plan HRA, including detailed calculations of the phosphate budget and offsetting / mitigation approaches.
-A policy requirement for ensuring that any additional phosphate input will not result in adverse effects on site integrity has been made in the previous section.